woleet/woleet-weblibs/README.md

  created using the Woleet platform.

-Proof of existence receipts (created when anchoring data) and proof of signature receipts (created when anchoring signature) are retrieved from the platform and verified automatically.
+Proof of existence receipts (created when anchoring data) and proof of signature receipts (created when anchoring signature) are retrieved from the Woleet platform and verified automatically.

 See example at [examples/verifyWoleetDAB.html](examples/verifyWoleetDAB.html)